snehase25/angular-crud-json-session/README.md

 # memberportalangularbasicjson
-Member portal CRUD in Angular (Basic static)
+Member portal CRUD in Angular (Basic JSON object array)

 - A startup project for Angular newbies.
 - It uses Angular framework.